wp-plugins/entrywizard/readme.txt

 * Override "max number of images" from Layouts in Webforms, so we don't need a whole new layout just to change the number of images

-* Customize the "Upload closed" message
+* Customize the "Upload closed" message, the thumbnail height, and some other parameters

 * Optional overall upload fields in addition to those attached to each image

-* Checkbox and Text-area fields
+* Text-area field

-* Possible option of a two-line row for each item in the webform, if the layout requires too much horizontal space
+* Possible option of a two-line row for each item in the webform, if the layout requires too much horizontal space, and an option to override some narrow page widths

 * Column sorting in the list view